TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/1-basic-concepts.rst

     <link rel="stylesheet" href="<f:uri.resource path='myCss.css' />" />

-That isn't easy to read and doesn't adequately communicate the meaning of the ViewHelper.
+That isn't easy to read and doesn't adequately communicate the meaning of the Viewhelper.
 Also, the above code is not valid XHTML, and therefore most text editors can't display the code with correct syntax highlighting anymore.

-For that reason, it is also possible to call the ViewHelper differently, with the help of the *inline notation*.
+For that reason, it is also possible to call the Viewhelper differently, with the help of the *inline notation*.
 The inline notation is function-oriented, which is more suitable for this
-ViewHelper: Instead of ``<f:uri.resource />`` you can also write ``{f:uri.resource()}``.
+Viewhelper: Instead of ``<f:uri.resource />`` you can also write ``{f:uri.resource()}``.

 So the example above can be changed to::

     <link rel="stylesheet" href="{f:uri.resource(path: 'myCss.css')}" />

-The purpose of the ViewHelper is easily understandable and visible - it is a helper function that returns a resource.
+The purpose of the Viewhelper is easily understandable and visible - it is a helper function that returns a resource.
 It is well-formed XHTML code as well, and the syntax highlighting of your editor will work correctly again.